 Some people live to eat, and some people eat to live.
 Regardless of what they choose, food is essential in our daily lives.
 There will always be restaurants and fast food companies, and they need cooks and chefs to run.
 One of my good friends is graduating from Le Cordon Bleu and is now doing an internship at Disney World, pursuing his dream of becoming a chef.
 People will pay for food, and that is proven.

 Public Relations Specialists

 This is actually a career I considered, then decided against it because it kept appearing on top 10 lists of highest stress jobs.
 However, if you’re good at PR, you’ll love it.
 Public relations is probably growing because there’s always a need for representation.
-High profile individuals, companies, and organizations all have a publicist who can get them into the media, and manage a public crisis.
+High-profile individuals, companies, and organizations have a publicist who can get them into the media and manage a public crisis.
 This is a good career for someone seeking a fast-paced job.

 These occupations are growing every year and have high projected growth over the next decade.
 If you’ve been trying to figure out what’s a good job that will give you longevity, consider one of these.